| | |

 22. Match sounds to symbols.

-The letters they see with the letters they hear.
+Match the letters they see with the letters they hear.
 Many kids come to you already singing the ABCs, but they need practice with 1-1 and actually saying the letter names correctly (elemno-p is my favorite letter…and this might be my favorite shirt!).

 A child's hand touching magnetic letters on a partial alphabet arc.